 a) in preparing the Annual Accounts applicable accounting standards have been followedand there are no material departures;

-b) the Directors have selected accounting policies applied them consistently and madejudgments and estimates that are reasonable and prudent to give a true and fair view ofthe state of affairs of the Company at the end of the Financial Year and of the profit ofthe Company for the year;
+b) the Directors have selected accounting policies applied them consistently and madejudgments and estimates that are reasonable and prudent to give a true and fair view ofthe state of affairs of the Company at the end of the financial year and of the loss ofthe Company for the year;

 c) the Directors have taken proper and sufficient care in maintaining adequateaccounting records in accordance with provisions of the Act for safeguarding the assets ofthe Company and for preventing and detecting fraud and other irregularities;